-The "Electric Hand" transmission control, which is available as a factory-installed option, has a small lever conveniently located just under the rim of the steering wheel.
-This lever has five positions arranged in the form of the letter H, corresponding to the neutral, three forward and reverse positions of the standard transmission shifting lever.
+The "Electric Hand" transmission control, which is available as a factory-installed option, has a small lever, Figure la, conveniently located just under the rim of the steering wheel.
+This lever has five positions arranged in the form of the letter 1-3 corresponding to the neutral, three forward and reverse positions of the standard transmission shifting lever.
 This lever is easily moved to any of the forward gear positions to select the gear desired.
 As a safety feature, it is necessary to lift up on the lever and at the same time push forward in order to get into the reverse position.

-The control is electrical, while the actual shifting is accomplished by vacuum power from the engine intake manifold.
-The control is interconnected with the ignition switch and a circuit breaker on the clutch pedal, making it necessary to have the ignition turned on and the clutch pedal depressed (clutch disengaged) before the system is energized to accomplish a shift of gears.
-The starter is also inter-connected with a switch operated by the clutch pedal, requiring the clutch to he disengaged before the engine can he started.
-This is a safety feature preventing the car from being moved should the engine be started while the transmission is in gear.
+The control is electrical while the actual shifting is accomplished by vacuum power from the engine intake manifold.
+The control is inter-connected with the ignition switch and a circuit breaker on the clutch pedal, making it necessary to have the ignition turned on and the clutch pedal depressed (clutch disengaged) before the system is energized to accomplish a shift of gears.
+The starter is also inter-connected with a circuit breaker on the clutch pedal, requiring the clutch to be disengaged before the engine can be started.
+This is a safety feature, preventing the car from being moved should the engine be started while the transmission is in gear.

-To operate a car equipped with "Electric Hand": (1) depress the clutch pedal, (2) turn on theignition switch, (3) press the starter but-ton.
-Now, with the engine running and the clutch disengaged (if vacuum clutch control is being used it is not necessary to hold the clutch disen-gaged with the foot after the engine is started; simply take the foot off the accelerator pedal), move the finger tip control to the gear position desired and the shift will be com-pleted immediately.
-Allow the clutch to engage while depressing the accelerator and the car will. move normally for the gear selected.
-When it is desired to make another shift, simply depress the clutch pedal, move the finger tip control to the gear desired, and allow the clutch to re-engage.
+To operate a car equipped with the "Electric Hand" control: (1) see that switch on selector housing is "on," (2) depress the clutch pedal, (3) turn on the ignition switch, (4) press the starter button.
+Now, with the engine running and the clutch disengaged (if vacuum clutch control is being used it is not necessary to hold the clutch disengaged with the foot after the engine is started; simply take the foot off the accelerator pedal), move the finger tip control lever to the gear position desired and the shift will be completed immediately.
+Allow the clutch to engage while depressing the accelerator and the car will move normally for the gear selected.
+When it is desired to make another shift simply depress the clutch pedal, move the finger tip control lever to the gear desired and allow the clutch to re-engage.

-With vacuum clutch the entire operation consists simply of removing the foot from the accelerator pedal, moving the finger tip control to the desired gear, then depressing the accelerator pedal to re-engage the clutch and feed the desired amount of gasoline mixture to the carburetor.
+With vacuum clutch the entire operation consists simply of removing the foot from the accelerator pedal, moving the finger tip control lever to the desired gear, then depressing the accelerator pedal to re-engage the clutch and feed the desired amount of gasoline mixture to the carburetor.

-A small toggle switch mounted on the control arm can be used to make the finger tip control inoperative when the car is being serviced or to prevent tampering with the shifting mechanism.
+A small toggle switch mounted on the selector housing can be used to make the "Electric Hand" inoperative when the car is being serviced or to prevent tampering with the shifting mechanism.

-The need of a gear shift lever is eliminated on cars equipped with finger tip control, except should it be desired to shift the transmission when the engine is not running.
-A shifting lever is included in the tool kit for this purpose.
-By removing the cover in the floor mat, which exposes the top of the transmis¬sion control, the shifting lever can be put in place and any desired shift made after the clutch pedal has been depressed.
+The need of a gear shift lever is eliminated on cars equipped with the "Electric Hand" except should it be desired to shift the transmission when the engine is not running.
+A hand gear shifting lever is provided with the tool equipment for this purpose.
+By removing the cover in the floor mat, which exposes the top of the transmission control, the shifting lever can be put in place and any desired shift made after the clutch pedal has been depressed.
 The toggle switch on the selector switch housing should be turned off while the shifting lever is in place.

-The brakes are operated on all four wheels either by depressing the right foot pedal or pulling backward on the hand lever located to the left of the clutch pedal.
+The brakes are operated on all four wheels by depressing the right foot pedal while the two rear brakes are operated by pulling backward on the band lever located under the instrument panel to the left of the steering column.

 The engine speed is controlled by the foot accelerator.
-The engine idling speed is automatically increased to prevent stalling when the engine is cold.
+The engine idling speed is automatically increased when the engine is cold to prevent stalling.